se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## Defined Terms

-**“Distribution Channels”** means any store, marketplace, platform, launcher, website, installer, physical media, or other mechanism used now or in the future to distribute showcases-core, regardless of provider.
+**“Distribution Channels”** means any store, marketplace, platform, launcher, website, installer, physical media, or other mechanism used now or in the future to distribute the Software, regardless of provider.

 **“Consumer”** means an individual acting wholly or mainly outside their trade, business, craft or profession.